nanocurrency/nano-node/crypto/ed25519-donna/README.md

 Compilers versions are gcc 4.6.3, icc 13.1.1, clang 3.4-1~exp1.

-Batch verfication time (in parentheses) is the average time per 1 verification in a batch of 64 signatures.
+Batch verification time (in parentheses) is the average time per 1 verification in a batch of 64 signatures.
 Counts are in thousands of cycles.

 Note that SSE2 performance may be less impressive on AMD & older CPUs with slower SSE ops!